Updated Nov. 19: Boston, Houston and Sioux Falls, South Dakota, join the list of cities that now have some 5G coverage from Verizon.

 5G connectivity for smartphones is finally here, and Verizon was the wireless carrier to flip the switch first.
 But can it keep up the pace and expand upon the coverage that's already launched?

-At the beginning of April, Verizon 5G service arrived in a pair of cities, though Big Red plans to expand to other areas throughout the year.
-(In fact, the number of cities with 5G coverage in some areas will reach 11 on Aug.
-23 when the service launches in parts of Phoenix.)
+At the beginning of April, Verizon 5G service arrived in a pair of cities, though Big Red has been expanding coverage to other areas throughout the year.
+(In fact, the number of cities with 5G coverage in some areas is now up to 18 with Boston, Houston, and Sioux Falls, South Dakota, joining the mix in mid-November.)
 Verizon also sells phones specifically built to take advantage of 5G's faster speeds, after previously offering a phone that required a special accessory to connect to 5G.

 Here’s a closer look on the current status of Verizon’s 5G efforts, along with the devices that work on the network, and where the carrier goes from here.